-Since the symptoms of a toothache can match other medical conditions or dental issues, it can be hard to diagnose the cause without a comprehensive evaluation by Dr. Boatman.
+Since the symptoms of a toothache can match other medical conditions or dental issues, it can be hard to diagnose the cause without a comprehensive evaluation by Dr. Boatman or Dr. Spencer.
 If you see pus near the origin of the pain, your tooth with the pain may have become abscessed, causing the neighboring bone to become infected.
 Or the pus could symbolize gum disease, which is normally identified by swelling of the soft tissue, bleeding gums and unusual loss of bone enclosing the teeth.

 - Trouble breathing or swallowing